 Editorial opinion

-The patency of the fallopian tubes is not always ideal.
+Tubal patency is not always ideal.
 Obstruction of the fallopian tubes causes infertility in 20-60% of cases.
-It is possible to detect this violation thanks to modern diagnostic techniques.
+This disorder can be detected thanks to modern diagnostic techniques.
 There are several of them.
-Depending on the specific clinical case, the doctor chooses one or another method of examination.
-A woman who is faced with a problem conception should know how experienced doctors check the patency of the fallopian tubes and what is the best procedure for diagnosing patency.
+Depending on the specific clinical case, the doctor chooses one or another examination method.
+A woman facing problematic conception should know how experienced doctors check the patency of the fallopian tubes and what is the best procedure for diagnosing patency.

 1. Women who have previously undergone abdominal surgery.